etdoh00/Learning_Rust/README.md

 - **Projects and Exercises:** Practice your Rust skills with hands-on projects and coding exercises designed to reinforce your learning.

-## Getting Started

-1. Install Rust on your system by following the instructions in the `setup.md` file.

-2. Explore the `basics` directory for introductory Rust concepts and examples.

-3. Progress to the `intermediate` directory to deepen your understanding of Rust's unique features.

-4. Experiment with the code examples and complete the exercises in the `projects` directory.

-5. Share your progress, questions, and projects by opening issues or discussions in the repository.

 ## Contributions

 Contributions to this learning repository are encouraged!
 If you have additional examples, exercises, or improvements, feel free to open pull requests.
 Let's collaborate and create a valuable resource for Rust learners.